-a d is upper limits of the curve; b is the slope at the inflection point (i.e., GR50, LD50); SE ± is the standard errors of the means; P is the level of significance of the non-linear model, and RF, resistance factor (GR/GS) calculated using LD50 or GR50 of de respective population.
+a d is the upper limits of the curve; b is the slope at the inflection point (i.e., GR50, LD50); SE ± is the standard errors of the means; P is the level of significance of the non-linear model, and RF, resistance factor (GR/GS) calculated using LD50 or GR50 of de respective population.

 Figure 1.
 Effects of the glyphosate dose on the dry weight reduction (A) and plant survival (B) of the untreated (control) C. distichophylla GS (•) and GR (◯) populations, expressed as a percentage of the mean (n = 10) ± SE.